RasyidAbdillah1406/RasyidAbdillah1406/README.md

-## Hi Buddy👋 I'm Rasyid, Your friendly partner 😁
+## Hi Mate!👋 I'm Rasyid, Your friendly partner 😁
 - I've Involved in many projects with people with different background

 ## I'm Developer, Programmer, Tech Enthusiast, and Dreamer! 🧑🏻‍💻 👨🏻‍💻